getodk/docs/odkx-src/suitcase-intro.rst

   .. note::
     By default :guilabel:`App ID = default`,to use your own App ID uncheck the option to use default App ID, check the second paragraph of :ref:`ODK-X Data Management Applications <build-app-data-mgt-apps>` to see more details.

 Suitcase remembers the last username and server url entered.
-You can check the “save password” option to keep yourself logged in when you open the application again.
+You can check the :guilabel:`save password` option to keep yourself logged in when you open the application again.
 To log out of the application you can use the logout button in a menu on the top left of the Application.

 There are four tabs at the top of the graphical interface:
   - :guilabel:`Download`, to download existing data from the server